|Subject:||Venous Angioplasty with or without Stent Placement|

 (Class IIa: Benefit >> risks, Additional studies with focused objectives needed, it is reasonable to perform procedure or administer treatment.
 Class IIb: Benefit ≥ risks, additional studies with broad objectives needed, additional registry data would be helpful.
 Procedures/treatment may be considered.
 Evidence C: very limited populations evaluated, Only consensus opinion of experts, case studies or standards of care.)

 Professional guidelines support the use of venous angioplasty with or without stenting, based primarily on expert consensus.
 Emerging studies may suggest improved patency and decreased post thrombotic complications; however, these studies are limited in not isolating the unique contribution to patency and improved outcomes of angioplasty, instead reporting out improvements with angioplasty as one of several catheter directed therapies.

 Venous angioplasty is a procedure which can be performed during a venogram to open or bypass veins.
 It also can be used for placement of a stent, which keeps the vessel in an open position to allow for improved blood flow.

-There are numerous conditions which have been successfully treated with venous angioplasty, including stenotic or thrombosed arterio-venous-dialysis access grafts; Budd-Chiari syndrome, superior vena cava syndrome and congenital heart disease.
-Venous angioplasty has not been proven to be efficacious in a variety of other conditions, including but not limited to the treatment of MS or CCSVI, chronically occluded iliac veins, iliac vein compression syndrome (May-Thurner syndrome), and ileo-femoral venous thrombosis.
+There are numerous conditions which have been successfully treated with venous angioplasty, including stenotic or thrombosed arterio-venous-dialysis access grafts; Budd-Chiari syndrome, superior vena cava syndrome, iliac vein compression syndrome (for example, May-Thurner syndrome), and congenital heart disease.
+Venous angioplasty has not been proven to be efficacious in a variety of other conditions, including but not limited to the treatment of MS or CCSVI, chronically occluded iliac veins, and ileo-femoral venous thrombosis.

 Budd-Chiari syndrome: A rare disease characterized by obstruction of outflow from the small hepatic veins to the level of termination of the inferior vena cava.